Bell is a Cowboy Corgi, or Red Heeler/Corgi mix that enjoys time in the drift boat and keeping her owner, Josh Cohen, in line and on fish!

 Clementine Hamby is a four-month-old mostly-lab, and a second-generation fishing guide dog.
 She is well loved by all those that take care of her.
 A native of Ashton, ID, her hobbies include chewing sticks, traveling, leading her family and k-nannies on XC ski and snow bike outings and playing with multitude of toys simultaneously.
 Clem is a quick learner and expects to begin her studies in fly fishing, bird hunting and human psychology this spring.
 You’ll see her this summer floating down the South Fork while in charge of navigation, swimming and boat behavior with her favorite guide Curt Hamby.

 Dodge, a Cavalier King Charles Spaniel, was saved during the pandemic.
 A motor head at heart, his roots show through anytime he nears a running ATV or snow machine.
 He loves being in a drift boat and is learning his manners while wade fishing.
-Dodge’s brother, Tui, is teaching him the ins and outs of being a WCA shop dog and we appreciate your patience while he understands his new responsibilities.
+Dodge is continually learning the ins and outs of being a WCA shop dog and we appreciate your patience while he understands his new responsibilities.

 Hi, my name is Goose, I was born in the winter of 2015.
 I live in Montana and spent my last 8 winters retrieving ducks and geese for my waterfowl guide Dad, Mike Bias.
 I started gun school right away before I was even a year old.
 But I guess I was a slow learner, as during my second summer I found myself at a different trainer, and…still in school.
 Then, yep, two more summers in school.
 I like ducks.
 I like geese too, but I really like ducks.
 Mallards are my favorite.
 I did not pick up my first pintail until I was four, but we don’t have many pintails in Montana, they’re pretty uncommon.
 And, I did not pick up my first pheasant until I was eight.
 When I am not working – usually through fall and winter, I like to travel.
 In summer, I like to float the rivers.
 I like swimming, I enjoy eating, and I am a big fan of sleeping.